Alien: Isolation: Accolades

-Legacy
+Future

+Sequel

-In 2014, Napper said the team often discussed ideas for a sequel.
-The Creative Assembly head, Tim Heaton, said in 2015 they were proud of Isolation and that a sequel was "not out of the question" but financially unfeasible.
-In 2017, Eurogamer reported that no sequel was in development and that most of the Isolation design team had left Creative Assembly.
-On 7 October 2024, the 10th anniversary of the game's release, Creative Assembly announced that a sequel was in early development.
+In 2014, lead game designer Gary Napper said the team often discussed ideas for a sequel.
+Creative Assembly studio director Tim Heaton said in 2015 that a sequel was "not out of the question", but questioned whether Sega would fund another expensive AAA project after Isolation sold about 2.1 million copies without becoming a major commercial breakout.
+In 2017, Eurogamer reported that rumours of Alien: Isolation 2 being in development were incorrect and that most of the original game's design team had left Creative Assembly.

+On 7 October 2024, the tenth anniversary of the game's release, Creative Assembly announced that a sequel was in early development.
+In April 2026, Sega released a teaser trailer titled "False Sense of Security".
+The game, titled Alien: Isolation 2, was formally revealed at Summer Game Fest in June 2026 for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X and Series S.

+Other media

 Two comic book sequels, Aliens: Resistance and Aliens: Rescue, were released in 2019.
 A spin-off developed by D3 Go, Alien: Blackout, was released for mobile devices on 24 January 2019.
 It was shut down on 31 October 2023.
 In 2016, a pinball video game adaptation, Aliens vs. Pinball, was released for the Zen Pinball 2 and Pinball FX 2 video games developed by Zen Studios.
 A novelisation by Keith DeCandido, and a streaming television series adaptation by Jeff Juhasz and Fabien Dubois, were released in 2019.
 Alien: Romulus (2024) includes several elements from the game.
 (Note: Multiple references:) In the expansion pack Cyberpunk 2077: Phantom Liberty (2023), the mission titled Somewhat Damaged draws inspiration from Isolation.